All health-care workers must be vaccinated by Oct. 15 or face suspension without pay, Quebec announces

 “Clearly, for non-vaccinated [people], you're taking the place of somebody that should be in your place,” the health minister said.

-The premier said the government is “turning over every stone” to bring back some nurses to the health-care sector, including retired nurses.
+The premier said the government is “turning over every stone” to bring back some nurses to the health-care sector, including retired nurses, since lack of nurses is creating the bottleneck in care.

+“And it's not that we don't have enough beds.
+We have enough beds," he said.

 Legault noted that in the past month, hospitalizations due to COVID-19 shot up from 55 to 171.
 The province has vaccinated 87 per cent of the eligible population with one dose of the vaccine as of Tuesday.